asiagromasia/restaurantWebApp/README.md

 # Restaurant Web Application
-working app for Maitre'D, Waiter and cook to work together
+working web app for Maitre'D, Waiter and Cook to work together

 Created using React.js
 MERN stack